Contact your mortgage lender as soon as possible if you are having difficulty paying your mortgage or if your mortgage arrears are increasing.

 - do some research to compare different mortgages

 Get help to make a plan.
-Use Shelter's directory to find an adviser in your area.
+Find an adviser in your area through Citizens Advice.

 Make a proposal to manage mortgage arrears